Introduction to PostgreSQL drop foreign key

 Output:

-See in the above example we insert two same records into the table but violate the foreign key constraint.
+In the above example, we insert two duplicate records into the table but violate the foreign key constraint.
 So we delete the first record by using the following statement as follows.

 Code: